 What are the challenges that face business owners right now?

-Being an entrepreneur or small business owner is no easy feat.
-They often face financial pressures and a lack of resource in the early days, so ensuring more money coming in than going out is the main priority.
-In fact, 21% of participants from the survey detailed ‘seeing the business failing’ as their biggest concern.
+Being an entrepreneur is no easy feat.
+They often face financial pressures and a lack of resource – especially in the early days – so positive cash flow is always the main priority.
+Without it, you don’t have a business.

 Why having exit strategy is important